Skip to main content

 sqlparse==0.4.4

-Step 4: Create a Startup Script
+Step 4: Create the Startup Script

-Create the scf_bootstrap file (without extension):
+Create the scf_bootstrap file (with no extension):

 #!/bin/bash

-# Run Database Migration
+# Run Database Migrations

 /var/lang/python310/bin/python3.10 manage.py migrate --noinput